Programplaner og emneplaner - Student

 The student can

-• prepare a project outline that specifies the timetable and how the bachelor's project will be carried out with available resources
+- prepare a project plan that specifies the timeframe and carrying out of the bachelor's project using available resources

-• formulate a clear research question that is possible to answer within the framework of the project
+- formulate a clear research question that is able to be answered within the framework of the project

-• elaborate on the relevance of the research question to physiotherapy, and as a background for the project, account for the status of knowledge and knowledge gaps within the thematic area to which the problem is related
+- elaborate on the relevance of the research question for the field of physiotherapy, account for the knowledge status and knowledge gaps within the thematic area to which the problem is related as background for the project

-• formulate specific research questions based on the research question and present theory to be used in the discussion
+- formulate specific research questions based on the problem statement and present theory in the discussion

-• answer the research question in a clear conclusion based on the presentation of empirical material, and active use of empirical data and theory in the discussion of the research question/research questions
+- answer the research question with a clear conclusion based on the presentation of empirical material, and active use of empirical data and theory in the discussion of the research

 General competence